Posco Oct 27th, 2019 updated

 Posco is a Korean steel producer, the 5th biggest steel producer of the world with a production of about 40 mio. to steel/yr. and revenues of 58 bn$.
 Posco is focused on special steels as automotive steel to compete against the chinese manufacturer that mostly produce standard steel types.
-Further business activities are energy coal power plant , LNG and batteries.
+Further business activities are energy coal power plant , LNG, lithium mining and batteries.

 A motivation to buy POSCO is the low valuation PE of 7 - 8 based on 2019 estimates.

 This is not a recommendation or proposal to do anything.
 The data written in this article are best guesses and not guarranteed.
 It is my private personal opinion.
 I`m not independing as I own a position of Posco shares.

 The steel market is a very volatile market.
 The profits of POSCO did fluctuate in the last 6 years between 0.2 and 2.7 bn$ in average 1.3 bn$.
 The PE of 7 - 8 increases to 15 if the average profit of the last 6 years is applied.
 Actually profit margins in the steel business are declining due to high iron ore prices.

 Steel production declined as well from 9,027 in q2/18 to 8,855 mio. tons in q2/19

 POSCO gave up the CTG project.
 Due to high coal prices and low LNG prices slashed the profitability.
 A PP&E impairment of 1.1 bn$ is the consequence.

 Posco announced a very ambitious investment plan.
 If it works well the company will produce more steel, battery materials and will be more profitable in a few years.
 The investment plan if fully realized could eat up the complete EBITDA or incease depth.
 Any downturn of the steel market will require POSCO to cut its investment programm.

 POSCO got unionized now.
 Korean unions are aggressiv and thus this might mean strikes and labor conflicts and hence might cut into the profits.